 SSCCPP participants forge friendships of a lifetime and build connectedness to the COE and SSCCPP staff for ongoing support including educational and professional recommendations, scholarship and employment resources, and opportunities to give back by serving as SSCCPP staff and guest presenters.

-The SSCCPP Program is open to undergraduate college students interested in pursuing careers in medicine.
+The SSCCPP Program is open to undergraduate community college students interested in pursuing careers in medicine.
 To achieve its goal of developing future physicians who will serve the diverse populations in the San Francisco Bay Area, the selection committee actively seeks applicants from community colleges in the following California counties: Alameda, Monterey, San Francisco, San Mateo, Santa Clara, and Santa Cruz.

 No. This program is restricted to community college students.
 Dual-enrolled high school students, post baccalaureate, and university students are not eligible to apply.
 Students must be current community college students who have not yet begun study at a university whether domestic or foreign.
 Applicants who have completed their undergraduate coursework whether in or outside of the US or who have already transferred to university are ineligible for SSCCPP.